 Business van leasing explained

-Whatever your trade, we know that the right van is one of your most important assets.
-It not only gets you around, but it carries your tools, keeps them safe, and it might even be where you eat your lunch!
+Whatever your trade, we know having the right van, pickup truck or tipper for your fleet is one of your most important assets.
+It not only gets you around, but it carries your tools and keeps them safe.
+It might even be where you eat your lunch!

 With leasing, you’ll get a new van which you’ll pay a fixed monthly amount for.
-The contract will generally last anywhere from 3 to 5 years, or, there are shorter-term agreements available too if that suits your business more.
-After an initial payment at the start of the contract, it’s then just making sure the agreed amount is paid every month until the end of your contract.
+The price of your leased vehicle will be determined by a number of factors including mileage and contract length.
+Contracts generally last anywhere from 3 to 5 years, or there are, shorter-term agreements available too, if that suits your business more.
+After an initial payment at the start of the contract, it’s then just making sure the agreed lease payments are paid in full every month until the end of your contract.